oriaharo-creator/YouTube-to-Smash-Ultimate/README.md

 that whole pipeline behind one window: paste a link, search for the song you want to replace by name, set a loop, and click **Convert**.
-Out comes a ready-to-use `.nus3audio` file for the [ARCropolis](https://github.com/Raytwo/ARCropolis) mod loader — optionally uploaded to your Switch over Wi-Fi.
+Out comes a ready-to-use `.nus3audio` file for the [ARCropolis](https://github.com/Raytwo/ARCropolis) mod loader — optionally uploaded to your Switch over Wi-Fi or to your SD Card.

 ## Features